Audiveris/audiveris/docs/_pages/ui_tools/text.md

 ## Text
 {: .no_toc }

-Recognition of textual elements is delegated to Tesseract OCR library.
+Recognition of textual elements is delegated to the Tesseract OCR library.
-This recognition is performed by the OMR engine (this is the TEXTS step).
+This recognition is performed by the OMR engine (this is the `TEXTS` step).
 It can also be performed manually on a provided glyph.

-The resulting hierarchy of sentence and words can also be manually modified by the end-user.
+The resulting hierarchy of sentences and words can also be manually modified by the user.

 ---
 Table of contents